kvnlnt/tektonik/README.rst

 ark.tektonik or just "tektonik" is the rest api for the project `ARK <http://code.kevinlint.com>`_.
 It's resources can be best understood by reviewing the ARK project's documentation.

+.. _TOP:
 .. contents:: Table of Contents
+   :depth: 2

 Properties
 -----------
 Properties are domain names.
-That's it.

 .. list-table:: MODEL
    :header-rows: 1